cp2k/cp2k/INSTALL.md

 Library ELPA for the solution of the eigenvalue problem

-- ELPA replaces the ScaLapack `SYEVD` to improve the performance of the diagonalization
+- ELPA replaces the ScaLAPACK `SYEVD` to improve the performance of the diagonalization
 - A version of ELPA can be downloaded from <http://elpa.rzg.mpg.de/software>.
 - During the installation the `libelpa_openmp.a` is created.
 - Minimal supported version of ELPA is 2018.05.001.